Please note there is a new online request process that replaces ALL previous paper forms.

 The department agrees to supervise the activity during the stay at USF and to arrange for office space and access to office equipment (computer, phone, etc.), as deemed appropriate to the proposed activity.
 (See the Department Responsibilities)

 The department sends the scholar an invitation letter.
+Here is a sample invitation letter, though you can use your own format.

 The department begins the online J-1 Scholar Application process (instructions below) three to six months prior to the planned start date at USF.
 This ensures that the scholarwill have adequate time to apply for the visa and arrange travel.